The AstraZeneca Protein and Peptide Science Award

 - Nominee’s name and contact details

 - An up-to-date CV for the nominee (no longer than one A4 side, 11pt text).
-This should include a summary of their education and career and a maximum of five relevant publications or patents
+This should include a summary of their education and career and a maximum of 5 relevant publications or patents

 - A short citation describing what the prize should be awarded for.
 This must be no longer than 250 characters (including spaces) and no longer than one sentence